San Francisco Zoo – tickets, prices, timings, attractions, what to expect

 On some days, the San Francisco Zoo provides free entry to guests.
 Click here to learn more about free admission days.

-How long does the zoo take
+How long does the San Francisco zoo take

 At least 4 to 5 hours are needed to explore San Francisco Zoo, considering the number of exhibits, rides, and activities one can experience.